Another erroneous claim made by drug advocates is: “The law just creates a black market”.

 “Underpinning such experiments around the world is a belief that criminal gangs will quietly accept losing their markets, and give up illegal dealing.
 There’s a fantasy for you….”

-Already, after just a month, the black market is appearing in Canada.
+The black market is appearing in Canada.
 A Radio-Canada investigation revealed that the financial backers of some producers have links to organized crime.
 Anti-drug politicians said “it’s a troubling sign that, two weeks into the era of legal cannabis, the black market appears to have infiltrated Canada’s legal supply chain.”
 The New York Times recently commented; “Taming an illegal trade estimated at 5.3 billion Canadian dollars is proving to be daunting.
 Many of the products sold at Weeds, Glass and Gifts are banned under the new law, which restricts licensed retailers to selling fresh or dried cannabis, seeds, plants and oil.
 Yet the retailer’s owner has no intention of shutting down his four Vancouver stores or changing his product lineup.
-“The government taking over the cannabis trade is like asking a farmer to build airplanes.“”
+“The government taking over the cannabis trade is like asking a farmer to build airplanes.”

 California faces weed apocalypse as stricter rules go in to effect